Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Experimental Evaluation

 Besides establishing adversarial robustness for single-label classification models, we also conduct adversarial training for medical segmentation tasks.
 We present the performance for adversarially trained medical segmentation models under different attack configurations in Table \ref{tab:9}.
 Note that we adopt the most widely-used adversarial training method, PGD-AT, to enhance the intrinsic network robustness of medical segmentation models.
 It can be seen that the adversarially trained segmentation models can achieve better robustness against different degrees of adversarial attacks than naturally trained models.
-We can also find that attacking the Dice loss can still achieve a better attack success rate than attacking the BCE loss.
+Intuitively, we observe that optimizing the IOU loss results in a more significant degradation of the mIOU, whereas employing the Dice loss as the objective function leads to a greater decrease in the Dice value.

 Generally, adversarial training can induce a mild performance drop for clean examples.
 However, we observe an intriguing phenomenon for multi-label classification in the context of medical images, as shown in Table \ref{tab:10}.
-We report the Area Under the Curve (AUC) of multi-label thorax disease classification models against adversarial examples of different attack strengths.
-In particular, we can observe an intriguing phenomenon that adversarially trained medical models can even achieve better performance for clean examples.
-In other words, adversarial training can effectively enhance the robustness of multi-label thorax disease classification with no loss of clean performance.
-We hypothesize that the improvement in clean performance is attributed to the inter-class structural similarity in chest X-ray images.
+We report AUC of multi-label thorax disease classification models against adversarial examples of different attack strengths.
+In particular, we observe that reducing the perturbation radius during adversarial training implicitly enhances natural performance, although it may reduce adversarial robustness.
+This observation suggests that utilizing a lower adversarial perturbation contributes to improved natural accuracy.
+We attribute this enhancement to the similar background and biomedical structures inherent in medical imaging data, where small perturbations can effectively augment original images, leading to better generalization ability.
+Similarly, Hu \textit{et al.} \cite{hu2024protecting} introduced targeted adversarial samples with rectal artifact-pattern noise during training to enhance the natural performance of prostate cancer classification using MRI data.